 Drawbacks

 - Lack of control: A grade of Excellent has only one specific point total associated with it so all students who achieve an excellent in a criterion will achieve the same percentage mark.
-To differentiate scores, more grade boundaries would need to be add to the default four.
+To differentiate scores, more grade boundaries would need to be added to the default four.
 For example:

 - Excellent = 25%